mpoxson/MonarchAPI/README.md

 - Must have database/schema already created on upload (we cannot create a database in fast api)
 - Upload doesn't have a foreign key or multiple primary keys in a constraint
 - Must have Python 3.10 or higher
+- Upload doesn't have uniqueness (sorry)
+- Upload target must be empty
+- make sure your credentials have access to both dbs and can read/write/create
+- aws: will only grab from dbo schema
+- import will only import to dbo

+# Future:

+- implement schema creation (other than dbo)
+- implement more data scraping using sql - can grab multiple schemas, more table info, multiple databases
+- host in cloud
+- make more secure
+- integrate (combine) tables and deal with duplicates